intel-lab-lkp/linux/Documentation/PCI/tph.rst

 CPU, use the following function::

   int pcie_tph_get_cpu_st(struct pci_dev *pdev, enum tph_mem_type type,
+                          enum tph_req_policy req_policy,
                           unsigned int cpu, u16 *tag);

 The `type` argument is used to specify the memory type, either volatile or persistent, of the target memory.
-The `cpu` argument specifies the CPU where the memory is associated to.
+The `req_policy` used to select standard/extended ST. The `cpu` argument specifies the CPU where the memory is associated to.

 After the ST value is retrieved, the device driver can use the following function to write the ST into the device::